odlgroup/odl/doc/source/guide/derivatives_guide.rst

 Implementations in ODL
 ~~~~~~~~~~~~~~~~~~~~~~

-The hessian is not explicitly implemented anywhere in ODL.
+The Hessian is not explicitly implemented anywhere in ODL.
-Instead it is taken as the derivative of the gradient operator.
+Instead it can be used in the form of the derivative of the gradient operator.
 This is however not implemented for all functionals.

 * For an example of a functional whose gradient has a derivative, see `RosenbrockFunctional`.